 UK legislation requires that pension schemes are funded prudently.
-The last funding valuation of the Scheme was carried out by a qualified actuary as at 31 March 2020 and showed a deficit of £1.5 million.
-As a result, the Company has been paying deficit contributions of £450,000 p.a. since 1 April 2020 which, along with investment returns from return-seeking assets, are expected to make good this shortfall by 31 January 2023.
+The last funding valuation of the Scheme was carried out by a qualified actuary as at 31 March 2020 and showed a deficit of £1.5m.
+As a result, the Company has been paying deficit contributions of £450,000 per annum since 1 April 2020 which, along with investment returns from return-seeking assets, are expected to make good this shortfall by 31 January 2023.